flecsi/flecsi/doc/sphinx/developer/hpx-backend.rst

 ``flecsi::run::context_t`` manages communicators (an ``hpx::collectives::communicator`` wrapped in a ``flecsi::run::communicator``).
 Its ``p2p_comm`` method returns a (singleton) communicator for HPX peer-to-peer communication operations, and its ``world_comm`` method allocates and returns a new communicator for HPX collective operations.
 The latter maintains a generation number, incremented via ``communicator::gen``, that is used to ensure proper sequencing of communication operations invoked on the same communicator instance.
+An extra node in the communicator graph is stored in ``world_comms`` and used for operations outside of a task; it depends on futures on which an action as waited and is used as a dependency for every task launched, so futures can flow in both directions between tasks and actions.

 ``flecsi::run::context_t`` provides the ability to drain all currently scheduled FleCSI tasks (i.e., wait for them to finish running).
 The member function ``context_t::termination_detection`` is used by the HPX backend to create synchronization barriers for FleCSI ``mpi`` tasks.